 Informational sessions are held prior to the spring write-on competition.
 Dates and times of these sessions will be published in Law School News.
-Students with questions about law review should contact the Editor-in-Chief at 415-442-6690 or eic@ggulawreview.org.
+Students with questions about law review should contact the Editor-in-Chief at eic@ggulawreview.org.